Hitarth-Kothari/ChapterTracker/README.md

 ## Features

 - Toggle input visibility using a checkbox.
+- Toggle notifications on or off using a checkbox.
 - Add books with chapter numbers by pasting the link.
 - View a list of all saved books and their chapters.
 - Increment or decrement the chapter number using a number input field.